Digital-Caribbean-Consortium/.github/profile/README.md

 To establish a decentralized, transparent, and resilient framework for funding and executing public service projects that enhance digital and physical infrastructure across small island and developing states in the Caribbean region.

 ### The Problem We Solve
-Government-run islands often face challenges related to funding silos, coordination barriers between jurisdictions, and maintaining long-term project transparency.
+Small islands and developing states often face challenges related to funding silos, coordination barriers between jurisdictions, and maintaining long-term project transparency.
 Traditional models can lead to slow execution and a lack of regional cohesion.

 ### The DCC Solution
 The DCC DAO provides a single, unified, and permissionless mechanism for: